Loans or Capital Injections

-For example, you loan your business money and it goes bankrupt, your bad debt deduction might be limited as a short-term capital loss.
-According to IRS Publication 535, a business loan comprises of
+For example, you lend your business money and it goes bankrupt, your bad debt deduction might be limited as a short-term capital loss.
+According to IRS Publication 535, a business loan comprises of-

 - Loans to clients, suppliers, distributors, and employees

 - Business loan guarantees